-How Much Home Equity You Need to Consolidate Your Debt?
+How Much Home Equity You Need to Consolidate Your High-Interest Debt?

 In order to qualify for a home equity loan, you must first have enough equity since you'll be borrowing against the value of your home.